Gotta Serve Somebody

 You may be somebody’s mistress, maybe somebody’s heir

 Still, you’re gonna have to serve somebody, yes

 Well, it may be the devil or it may be the Lord

 – Bob Dylan

 In “Gotta Serve Somebody” Dylan is saying that no matter who you are or think you are, from the homeless to dictators of nations you can’t be the “alpha dog”.
-Since we’re Adam’s seed we either serve the devil or Jesus.
-Those are the only two options the sons and daughters of Adam have.
+Since we’re Adam’s seed, we either serve the devil or Jesus.
+Those are the only two options for the sons and daughters of Adam.

 So, are you a servant of Jesus?
 You aren’t unless you’ve received Jesus as your Lord and Savior and been regenerated.
 To say that another way – “…you must be born again.”
 (John 3:7 NIV) Right up front, the Apostle Paul lets us know whom he serves in Romans 1:1 (NIV), “Paul, a servant of Christ Jesus, called to be an apostle and set apart for the gospel of God – ” He is a servant of Jesus.